-The institution may withhold permission to register or to receive official transcripts of grades or other services offered by the institution from anyone owing fees or another debt to the institution.
-If a person believes he or she does not owe all or part of an asserted unpaid obligation, that person may contact the University Cashiers Office.
-The Cashiers Office, or another office on campus to which the Cashiers Office may refer the person, will review all pertinent information provided by the person and available to the campus and will advise the person of its conclusions.
+If a person believes he or she does not owe all or part of an asserted unpaid obligation, that person may contact Student Account Services.
+Student Account Services, or another office on campus to which Student Account Services may refer the person, will review all pertinent information provided by the person and available to the campus and will advise the person of its conclusions.